How Reddit became the biggest single source of LLM citations

 The lawsuits, and what they tell you

 The interesting part is not the litigation.
 It is what the litigation confirms.
 Reddit is willing to spend legal dollars defending the commercial value of its corpus because the corpus is genuinely valuable.
-The fact that Reddit is litigating tells you how central its content has become to the economics of AI.
+The fact that Reddit is litigating tells you how central its content has become to the economics of AI, and how unlikely it is that any major engine cuts Reddit out of its retrieval mix in the next two years.

 What this means for brand visibility

-Showing up on is the highest-leverage AI visibility intervention available.
-One seeded thread that ranks well inside a relevant subreddit has a chance of being training data for the next model checkpoint, retrieval data for Search and today, and a cited source in a Google AI Overview.
+Showing up on Reddit is the highest-leverage AI visibility intervention available.
+One seeded thread that ranks well inside a relevant subreddit has a chance of being training data for the next model checkpoint, retrieval data for ChatGPT Search and Perplexity today, and a cited source in a Google AI Overview.
 The same content hits four engines from one pipeline.
 Nothing else in the GEO toolkit has that leverage.
-We send every new client to our community prioritization framework to figure out which subreddits to touch first.
+The community prioritization framework we use to pick the first targets is in how to prioritize the first communities and prompts to target.

 Brand-owned communities are the most efficient version of this work.
 A single thread is a one-time deposit.
 A branded subreddit is compounding.
 Every post in r/YourBrand becomes a permanent source in the training and retrieval pipeline.
 The Foundation Inc case studies in the 2026 branded subreddit guide report that r/MintMobile drives 44 percent of Mint Mobile's social referral traffic and r/1Password drives around 46 percent of 1Password's.
-You get both outcomes from the same program.
+You get the brand reach outcome and the AI citation outcome from the same program.

 The old "Reddit marketing is risky" objection no longer holds.
 Reddit's Rule 5 explicitly permits employees of a company to start and maintain a subreddit as long as no compensation changes hands for moderation actions.
 The dozen brands that have figured out the semi-official model, documented in our semi-official subreddit post, run working communities without drama.
 The risk is no longer Reddit.
-The risk is missing Reddit.
+The risk is missing Reddit while competitors compound.

 Conclusion